jsigao/interval_specific_phylodynamic_models_supparchive/README.md

 ## <a name="program"></a>Modified BEAST Program
 We provide an executable for a modified version of the `BEAST` program; our modifications implement various extensions to enable analyses under interval-specific phylodynamic models, including likelihood computation and stochastic mapping.
-Our modifications were made to the source code of [the `master` branch, commit `58c4e71`](https://github.com/beast-dev/beast-mcmc/commit/58c4e7154a8028d9c5095831a15aebdd7f74df3a); the modified source code (from which we compiled the executable used in several of our analyses) is located in [the `master` branch, commit `d1ee6a4`](https://github.com/jsigao/beast-mcmc/commit/d1ee6a495d2f3d24cdb52a85f5d622d449924b67) of a forked `BEAST` source-code repository.
+Our modifications were made to the source code of [the `master` branch, commit `58c4e71`](https://github.com/beast-dev/beast-mcmc/commit/58c4e7154a8028d9c5095831a15aebdd7f74df3a); the modified source code (from which we compiled the executable used in several of our analyses) is located in [the `master` branch, commit `1b17e85`](https://github.com/jsigao/beast-mcmc/commit/1b17e857166046b0a3075fb7d4a5730ee286b379) of a forked `BEAST` source-code repository.
 Briefly, this executable can be run by invoking:
 ```
 java -jar beast.jar -working ./empirical_application/analyses/step2_model_evaluation/marginal_likelihood/4mu4q_exphyper_asymmetric_poissonintermediate_powerposterior_run1.xml
 ```

 See [`BEAST` official tutorial website](http://beast.community/index.html) for further details about running `BEAST` analyses using a `Java` executable.
+We provide details about how to specify an interval-specific discrete-geographic phylodynamic model in `BEAST` XML in a hands-on tutorial (available in the `tutorial` subdirectory).